Jeff Perry Lab

 Dr. Perry is the structural biologist and biochemist in the Department of Molecular Diagnostics and Experimental Therapeutics at City of Hope.

-Currently, Dr. Perry and Jossart are collaborating with Dr. Malkas and Dr. Hickey’s research groups at City of Hope to develop anti-breast cancer therapies under the DOD Breast Cancer Research Program (BCRP).
+Currently, Dr. Perry and Dr. Jossart are collaborating with both the Malkas and Hickey research groups at City of Hope to develop anti-breast cancer therapies under the DOD Breast Caner Research Program (BCRP).

-Jossaer is working on her thesis and is determined to graduate from UCR in Spring 2022.
-In addition to her research, she enjoys exploring new hiking spots and creating art in various mediums.
+In addition to her research, she enjoys hiking, rock climbing, and creating art in various mediums.

 Her research interests focus on using early-stage structure-based drug discovery approaches--which includes macromolecular crystallography and biochemistry studies--to target cancer-related proteins.